datetime.strptime()#

 print(response.results)

-If a property points to strings with multiple date formats, you can parse them all using a Model.match()
+If a property is assigned to strings with multiple date formats, you can parse them all using a Model.match()

 block: